Trump And WHO: How Much Does The U.S. Give? What's The Impact Of A Halt In Funding?

 How much does the U.S. government contribute?

-"The U.S. is the largest single government donor in the world," says Gostin, "So WHO's budget does rely very much on U.S. contributions."
+"The U.S. is the largest single government donor in the world," says Gostin, "so WHO's budget does rely very much on U.S. contributions."

 For the two-year cycle of 2018 and 2019, U.S. contributions accounted for about 20% of WHO's total budget.

 The money comes in two streams.
 The U.S. contribution to the pool of assessed fees is $237 million.
 That's 22% of the total assessed fees, the largest share of any nation.
-By comparison, China contributes 12% of this pool of monies and some low-income countries pay 0.1%.
+By comparison, China contributes 12% of this pool of monies, and some low-income countries pay 0.1%.

 In addition, the U.S. pledged more than $656 million for specific programs, according to WHO's program budget portal.
 These voluntary contributions were earmarked for programs including polio eradication, health and nutrition services, vaccine-preventable diseases, tuberculosis, HIV — and preventing and controlling outbreaks.